dominait/dmit1530/week-003a/Readme.md

-## Setting Up A Development Environment
+## Setting Up Workflow

-- Setting Up Git Account.
+1. Creating a git workflow for web.
-- Using Netlify Deployment.
+1. Organizing your starter framework.
-- Intro to site testing.
+1. Deploying Git website to Netlify.